 The bladder, urinary tract and kidneys are often the weak spots in many cats' systems.
 Often old cats would eventually die from kidney failure.
 The kidneys will slowly shut down, so toxic substances can no longer be sufficiently filtered from the blood, and one by one, the inner organs will fail.
 Loss of weight, frequent vomiting, extreme thirst and frequent urinating could be an indication for kidney failure.
 If you have a cat in chronic renal failure, I recommend to pay a visit to felinecrf.org

 , a website with a lot of helpful information on this condition.
 Besides, chronic renal failure doesn't have to be an immediate death sentence!
 One of my cats got really ill with CRF in 2015 and was declining so quickly that I almost lost her.
-But with daily sub-q fluids, kidney diet and some other renal meds she recovered quickly and is now - more than two years later - still doing well.
+But with daily sub-q fluids, kidney diet and some other renal meds she soon felt much better and still lived for more than three years after her diagnosis.

 Kidney failure can also occur in younger cats, either as chronic kidney failure or failure caused by e. g. poisoning (more in Sources of danger in the house

 Many cats have a tendency to develop infections of the bladder.
 When a cat stops using the litter box, the first option should be a test for a urinary tract infection. (read also Litter box problems